San Blas, Nayarit

 The once legendary wave, known as the longest wave in the world, rarely breaks anymore except in the summer months.

 For a nearly perfect day, order the fish sarandeando, cooked whole over mangrove wood.
 The only problem is the bugs; this is the jejenes country, so come prepared.
-Buses from San Blas will drop you close to Las Islitas about every half hour.
-Take the “El Llano” bus and get off at the village of Matanchen, known for its delicious banana bread.

-At Los Cocos Beach, spend the afternoon at Casa Mañana, a hotel and restaurant where you can have lunch and use the pool.
+At Los Cocos Beach, about 8 miles away, spend the afternoon at Casa Mañana, a hotel and restaurant where you can have lunch and use the pool.
 Ask the bus driver to let you off at Casa Mañana.
 The trip takes about 45 minutes due to a detour to La Palma.
 When you see the renovated Hotel Delfin, you are almost there.
 You can also take a taxi for about 100 pesos.

 Birds Are King, Kingfishers Too